The Best Vegan and Vegetarian Food in Madrid

 Croquetas de boletus/setas/queso/espinacas: creamy bechamel sauce studded with mushroom, cheese or spinach which is then breaded and fried to dreamy perfection.

 Hot tip: Meat and seafood can be sneaky.
 There can be jamón sprinkled on grilled artichokes or bits of chorizo in a garbanzo stew.
-Double check with the waiter if a dish is vegetarian and/or use your Google translate to review the menu.
+Double check with the waiter if a dish is vegetarian and/or ask for an allergen menu.

 Mesón del Champiñón: A literal hole in the wall behind (technically under) the Plaza Mayor.
 They are happy to make their signature grilled mushrooms without the chorizo, but with plenty of olive oil and garlic!